 In order to keep people well at all stages of their lives the Board needs to focus on prevention and providing sustainable services.
-To do this the HWBB will work in a number of ways; as system leader it will work to influence our partners (local, regional, and national) to include health and wellbeing priority areas in all the work that they do, igniting social change needed to improve the health and wellbeing of Shropshire people; the Board will drive forward transformation programmes that will demonstrate real differences to the delivery of health and care in Shropshire; these include but are not limited to:
+As system leader, the HWBB will work to influence our partners (local, regional, and national) to include health and wellbeing priority areas in all the work that they do, igniting social change needed to improve the health and wellbeing of Shropshire people.
+The Board will drive change across organisations to make improvements to the delivery of health and care in Shropshire; these include programmes such as: